-The System's net position - restricted for pensions has increased in six out of the past ten years.
-The decreases (which occurred in fiscal years 2019, 2018, 2015, and 2011) were the result of investment losses due to economic slowdowns that detrimentally affected most pension systems in those years.
+The System's net position - restricted for pensions continues showing slight decreases during the last ten years, decreases (which occurred in fiscal years 2020, 2019, 2018, 2015, and 2011) resulting from 1) the System being frozen and 2) low investment returns due to economic slowdowns that detrimentally affected most pension systems in those years.
 The Board of Trustees believe, and the actuarial calculations confirm, that the System is in a financial position to meet its current and projected obligations.
-With a continued focus on a prudent investment program, required employer contributions, cost controls, strategic planning, and changes in actuarial assumptions based on a 2019 experience study, the System should regain a 100% funded position over an extended period of years.
+With a continued focus on a prudent investment program, cost controls, and strategic planning, the System should maintain its current funded position over an extended period of years.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED SEPTEMBER 30, 2019
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED SEPTEMBER 30, 2020